John D. Cressler

 John D. Cressler (born 1961) is an American academic and author, currently the Regents Professor and holder of the Schlumberger Chair in Electronics at Georgia Tech.

 Early life and education

-Cressler was born in 1961 and grew up in Georgia.
+John D. Cressler was born in 1961 and grew up in Georgia.
 He received his B.S. in physics from Georgia Tech in 1984, and his Ph.D. in applied physics from Columbia University in 1990.
 From 1984 to 1992, he was on the research staff at the IBM Thomas J. Watson Research Center, and from 1992 to 2002 he served on faculty at Auburn University.
 In 2002, he joined the faculty at Georgia Tech, and is currently Schlumberger Chair Professor of Electronics, in the School of Electrical and Computer Engineering.

 Research

-Cressler's research at Georgia Tech primarily focuses on the advancement of silicon-germanium (SiGe) electronics, with particular application to extreme environments.
+Cressler's research is focused on the advancement of silicon-germanium (SiGe) electronics, with particular application to extreme environments.
 He has edited and authored various technical works related to SiGe and extreme environment electronics.

+Awards

+The 2021 IEEE James H. Mulligan, Jr. Education Medal was presented to John D. Cressler for inspirational teaching and mentoring of undergraduate and graduate students.